EIFS Industry Members Association

 Another key highlight is that participation in the competition is exclusive to EIMA members, emphasizing the value and prestige of belonging to the association.
 Winners will gain significant industry recognition and be celebrated as leaders in EIFS innovation.

-The winners will be revealed at an awards ceremony in March during the 2026 EIMA Annual Meeting, taking place in Washington, DC.
+The winners will be revealed at an awards ceremony on March 26 during the 2026 EIMA Annual Meeting, taking place in Washington, DC.

 Eligibility